aaronsebastian07/class72updated/README.md

-# class72updated
+# class72
-This is my updated repository in Snack.
+This is my Wireless Library from class 72.